patricecolet/GESI/README.md

 ----

-On windows we need to install lua-sqlite manually, download windows binaries from [luadist.org](luadist.org), extract tree to C:\lua53, add c:\lua53\bin to [PATH environment variable](http://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them), and add c:\lua53\lib\lua\luasqlite folder to puredata path in preferences.
+On windows we need to install lua-sqlite manually, download windows mingw binaries from [luadist.org](luadist.org), extract luadist/lib/lua/luasql folder into GESI/pdpatch, then [lsql] should access the dll.

 ----
 Run web server: